Getting Started with Escape¶

 A Schema, sometimes referred to as Documentation or Specification, is a document that defines the interface and structure of an API Service’s endpoints.
 Common examples include OpenAPI Specifications (formally known as Swagger), GraphQL Introspection documents, Postman Collections, etc. Schemas help standardize how Services are described, ensuring that DAST can accurately target available endpoints.

-An Application is a configuration for the DAST scanning feature that includes various parameters (such as authentication details), environment settings, a schema, and the entire scan history for that application.
+A Profile is a configuration for the DAST scanning feature that includes various parameters (such as authentication details), environment settings, a schema, and the entire scan history for that Profile.
 This ensures consistency in repeated scans and helps track changes or improvements over time.

 Location¶

-A Location is a proxy environment through which Escape sends requests for both Inventory and DAST:
+A Location is a proxy environment through which Escape sends requests for both ASM and DAST:

 - Public Location: Hosted by Escape with a static IP, suitable for most external testing scenarios.